Baptism of Blood (film): Production

 Most of scenes of Baptism of Blood were shot in Belo Horizonte, Minas Gerais that simulated São Paulo.
 The friars' imprisonment was filmed in Rio de Janeiro, while Tito's exile was shot in France.
 Differently from other films about the period, the director wanted the torture scenes to be not be merely illustrative.
-The scenes were reimagined, and Ratton said "or [I would] do something shocking, as is the story, or [I] would not do the film."
-The friars Betto, Fernando, and Ivo did a lecture about the 1960s Brazil and student activism to the cast.
+The scenes were reimagined, and Ratton said "[I would] either do something shocking, as the story is, or I would not do the film."
+The friars Betto, Fernando and Ivo lectured the cast on Brazil in the 1960s and student activism.

 Reception

 It was first screened at the 39th Festival de Brasília, where it won the Best Director and Best Cinematography awards.